Zood123/Amazon_Bench/README.md

 ## Data

-Our Amazon-Bench has 400 user queries in `Data`.
+Our Amazon-Bench has 400 user queries in `Data/instructions_all.json`.
 Offline data is in `Data/record`.